Skip to main content

 Major Criteria

-- Megakaryocytic proliferation and atypia, without reticulin fibrosis >grade 1, accompanied by increased age-adjusted BM cellularity, granulocytic proliferation, and often decreased erythropoiesis.
+1. Megakaryocytic proliferation and atypia, BM fibrosis Grade 2, increased age-adjusted BM cellularity, granulocytic proliferation, and may show decreased erythropoiesis.

 Minor Criteria

-- LDH increased to above upper normal limit of institutional reference range.
-The minor criteria must be confirmed in two consecutive determinations.
+4. LDH increased to above upper normal limit of institutional reference range.

-Diagnosis of overt PMF requires meeting all three major criteria, and at least one minor criterion.
+Diagnosis of overt PMF requires meeting all three major criteria, and at least one minor criterion(confirmed in 2 consecutive determinations).

 Major Criteria